 Your investing style determines the type of research you need to make the best decisions.
-But for people who don’t yet have a set style, trying to wade through the sea of investment research firms can be a complicated matter, especially if you don’t want to pay hundreds of dollars per year for information that is sub-par or which you have a hard time putting to use.
+But for people who don’t yet have a set style, trying to wade through the sea of investment research firms and investment advisors can be a complicated matter.
+This is especially true if you don’t want to pay hundreds of dollars per year for information that is sub-par or which you have a hard time putting to use.

-Investing in stocks is risky enough.
+Investing in stocks is risky enough so it’s critical that you avoid taking bad advice.
 With the rise of index funds and now robo-advisers, many individual investors have left the stock-picking game.
 Warren Buffet is famous for recommending S&P 500 index funds instead of individual stocks.

 Why assume the risk of individual stock picking when you can make an average return of 10% annually by investing in a market index fund or ETF?